a-rios/ats-models/README.md

 The mBART conversion script also offers an option to add a list of additional items to the vocabulary (`--add_to_vocab`).

 #### longmbart
-Longmbart is mBART but with longformer windowed attention in the encoder:
+Longmbart is mBART but with longformer attention in the encoder [1]:

 ```
 python -m ats_models.convert_mbart2long \